What does compulsory physical delivery mean?

 Futures and Short Option (Calls & Puts) positions

-- So for example, if the margin required for RCOM futures is normally 25% as SPAN+Exposure of contract value, it will be 30% of contract value from Monday evening leading to expiry.
-Adani Power futures is 35%, you will need to continue to maintain 35%.
-On Expiry day, 50% of contract value will be blocked from the account.
+- So for example, if the margin required for Allahabad Bank futures is normally 25% as SPAN+Exposure of contract value, it will be 40% of contract value on Monday leading to expiry.

 - You can check for all SPAN and Exposure margin on our margin calculator.
 Alternatively, you can check for these normal %’s on margin PDF file.